14 Signs Your Car Is About to Die

 “Lots of people, professing to love the inanimate object that is their car, continue to make payments or repairs they can’t afford.
 Sometimes you just have to cut the cord and sell it.” —Lauren Fix, The Car Coach

-Keep these five tips for selling a used car in mind!
+These tips for selling a used car will come in handy.

 It’s leaking fluids